Canon 200D vs 70D

 |Nikon D7100« »||Y||stereo||mono||Y||Y||mini||2.0||-||-||-||Nikon D7100|

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Canon 70D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 200D: